janwww/motion-instructor/README.md

 We show an example of using the Websockets for obtaining the pose combined with the [Lightweight human pose estimation](https://github.com/Daniil-Osokin/lightweight-human-pose-estimation-3d-demo.pytorch) repository.
 If you do not have an Azure Kinect or GPU you can use this, but it will be very slow.

 Clone the repository and copy `alt_pose_estimation/demo_ws.py` into it.
 Install the required packages according to the repository and run `demo_ws.py`.
 Beware that Pytorch still has issues with Python 3.8, so we recommend using Python 3.7.
 It should now be sending pose data over a local Websocket, which can be used if the `SelfPoseInputSource` value is set to `WEBSOCKET` for the `Main` object in the Unity Editor.
-Depending on the version of the project, some changes might need to be made in `PoseInputGetter.cs`.
+Depending on the version of the project, some changes might need to be made in `PoseInputGetter.cs` to correctly setup the Websocket.